Purpose

 }

-In the script above, the Exit code will be 123 if the process that the $Processes variable represents is running and 0 if there are no processes matching that variable (be sure this name matches exactly or use proper wildcards).
-We want the -ErrorAction SilentlyContinue in there so the script will not produce any other results than what we want which is an exit code of 0 or 123.
+In the script above, the Exit code will be 123 if the process that the $Processes variable represents is running, and 0 if there are no processes matching that variable (be sure this name matches exactly or use proper wildcards).
+Be sure to include -ErrorAction SilentlyContinue so the script will not produce any other results than what we want which is an exit code of 0 or 123.
 If you need to know how the name is reported in the running processes list, you can get that list by running a command to list the processes and filter by name.

 Get-Process | Select Name